tarun20mogra/Shipment/README.md

 4. If the input doesnt have the delimiter that user specified, program will throw a custom exception
 5. If the input have more than two numeric digits, program will throw a custom exception
 6. If input is not numeric program will throw a custom exception.

+How to run
+1. You can run the Shipment job in com.shipment.job package.
+It requires three argument
+  a.
+Input file with the 5 digit zip ranges (with your specified delimiter). example (45884,45554)
+  b.
+Delimiter you have kept in the input file.This delimiter will be used in the output file as well
+  c. output file location

+Input and output File
+I have already ran the process with the input file present in src/main/resources/inputZipRanges.txt as the input file.
+Output is stored in src/main/resources/outputZipRange.txt